 HAROLD MELVIN & THE BLUENOTES

-Formed in Philadelphia, Pennsylvania, the original name was the Charlemagnes, but under the production of Kenny Gamble and Leon Huff at Philadelphia International they became seminal hitmakers in the 1970s.
+Formed in Philadelphia, Pennsylvania, the original name was the Charlemagnes, but under the production of Kenny Gamble and Leon Huff at Philadelphia International, these black male singers became seminal hitmakers in the 1970s.
 The group is noted for breaking lead singer Teddy Pendergrass into stardom, but they were also a solid unit before his ascension.
-Melvin, Lloyd Parks, Bernard Wilson, Lawrence Brown and John Atkins had some minor hits on various labels, but in 1970 lead singer, Atkins left, Lloyd Parks was replaced by Jerry Cummings and new drummer Pendergrass was promoted.
+Melvin, Lloyd Parks, Bernard Wilson, Lawrence Brown, and John Atkins had some minor hits on various labels, but in 1970 lead singer, Atkins left, Lloyd Parks was replaced by Jerry Cummings, and new drummer Pendergrass was promoted.

 He was so good audiences thought he was Harold Melvin.
 No matter.
 The hits are what mattered at the time.
 “If You Don’t Know Me By Now”, “I Miss You”, The Love I Lost”, “Wake Up Everybody”, “Bad Luck” and “I Hope That We Can be Together Soon” were all major smash hits.
 However, Melvin’s domineering and controlling manner of the group’s finances and business forced the independent Pendergrass to go solo.
 The remaining Blue Notes stayed together and recorded and toured.
 Melvin died in 1997.